As we move into the remote learning phase at Carthage, here are some tips to help you be successful.

 Although you are not on campus, we are still here; we are only an email, a chat, or a phone call away.

-- Center for Student Success — The Center for Student Success remains open with staggered in-person staffing from 8 a.m. to 5 p.m.
+- Center for Student Success — The Center for Student Success staff is working remotely but still available by phone, email, or virtual meetings during our normal office hours of 8 a.m.-5 p.m.
 Monday through Friday.
 Programs such as the Wednesday Workshop Series, Carthage Academic Achievement Program, and College Success Seminar will continue online.
 Students can reach out to individual student success advisors or contact firstname.lastname@example.org for assistance.

 - Learning Accessibility Services — Students’ accommodations will remain in place during the period of virtual instruction.
 Testing accommodations, such as extended time for tests and quizzes, will apply to timed online tests.
 Students should contact instructors for the classes in which they anticipate needing accommodations, once you hear about the plan for each class.
 Questions?
 Email Diane Schowalter at email@example.com.